-Due to COVID-19, Regents exams were not administered in June and August 2020.
-Additionally, Regents exams were not required for graduation and many students received waivers.
-Therefore, the College Readiness Index (CRI) is not calculated for the 2020-21 School Quality Reports.
+Due to COVID-19, Regents exams were not administered from June 2020 through January 2022.
+Therefore, the College Readiness Index (CRI) is not calculated for the 2021-22 School Quality Reports.

 ► Postsecondary Enrollment Rate by Six Months after High School